-Phew.
-No one suspects Pip has been up to no good when he returns home.
+- Double whew, because no one suspects Pip has been up to no good when he returns home.

-Mr. Pumblechook tries the brandy, only to launch into a coughing fit.
+- Mr. Pumblechook tries the brandy, only to launch into a coughing fit.
 Pip accidentally filled the brandy bottle with tar water to make it seem like nothing had been stolen.

-Everyone is totally confused as to how tar water could have possibly found its way into the bottle.
+- Everyone is totally confused as to how tar water could have possibly found its way into the bottle.

-Pip runs right into a party of soldiers at the Gargery doorstep.
+- … and he runs right into a party of soldiers at the Gargery doorstep.